 Before the elevator’s rope broke

 When the person stands on the floor of the elevator, weight acts on the person where the direction of the person is downward.
-That person at rest so that there is must a normal force acts on the person, where the direction of the normal force is upward and the magnitude of the normal force same as the magnitude of the weight.
+That person at rest so that there must a normal force acts on the person, where the direction of the normal force is upward and the magnitude of the normal force same as the magnitude of the weight.

-Because the person is at rest in the elevator and the elevator moves at a constant speed (no acceleration), so there is no net force act on the person.
+Because the person is at rest in the elevator and the elevator moves at a constant speed (no acceleration), so there is no net force to act on the person.

 ∑F = 0

 After the elevator’s rope broke, the elevator and the person free fall together, where the magnitude and the direction of their acceleration same as acceleration due to gravity.
 There is no normal force on the person.

 2. A block with a mass of 20 gram moves at a constant velocity on a rough horizontal floor at a constant velocity if there is an external force of 2 N acts on the block.
 Determine the magnitude of the friction force experienced by the block.

 A. 0.3 N